Turbo Download Manager

 To combine the speed from Wifi, Cell and other networks you need the following:

-When you now start a download you will notice small icons that inform you of the networks that are in use.
-Make sure you monitor your mobile usage so you don't get any additional charges by your internet provider.
+4) You're done.
+When you now start a download you will notice small icons next to the download speed that inform you of the networks that are in use.
+Make sure you monitor your mobile usage so you don't receive additional charges by your internet provider.